 Oil price movements last week

-Lower oil prices are negative for oil producers like Whiting Petroleum (WLL), Murphy Oil (MUR), and Hess Corp.
+Lower oil prices are negative for oil producers such as Anadarko Petroleum Corporation (APC), Murphy Oil Corporation (MUR), and Hess Corp.
 (HES).
-Most of these companies are part of important ETFs like the Energy Select Sector SPDR ETF (XLE) and the iShares U.S. Energy ETF (IYE).
+Most of these companies are part of the Energy Select Sector SPDR ETF (XLE) and the iShares U.S. Energy ETF (IYE).

-In the next part of the series, we’ll discuss the movement in Brent prices last week.
+The concluding part of this series discusses the movement in Brent prices last week.